 If you are living off-grid, boondocking in an RV, or sailing on a boat, your battery bank is your lifeline.
 Running out of power in the middle of the night means no lights, a warm refrigerator, and a dead water pump.

+To prevent this, you need to know exactly how much power you have left.
 In this guide, we will explain why a shunt is absolutely necessary, how it works, and review the best solar battery monitors on the market to help you take control of your off-grid energy.

 Before you invest in monitoring equipment, make sure your battery bank is actually large enough for your needs!
 Use our free WattSizing Solar Calculator to perfectly size your system.